Take a Single Seminary Course

-Taking a single graduate course at Northeastern Seminary can enliven your professional career, deepen your personal spiritual journey, and enhance your ministry.
-Step into an online or onsite course and explore a new area of biblical study, ministry skills development, professional application, and faith formation.
+A single graduate course at Northeastern Seminary can enliven your professional career, deepen your personal spiritual journey, and enhance your ministry.
+Perhaps you feel the call to Seminary, or are interested in furthering your education but are uncertain if you are ready to return to school, then step into an online or onsite course and explore a new area of biblical study, ministry skills development, professional application, and faith formation.

 The Great Conversation: Being in the Story